Tarnagda1/IT-Portfolio/README.md

 ## 📌 Goal

-To continuously improve my skills and transition into a role in IT support, system administration, or cloud engineering.
+To continuously improve my skills and transition into a role in IT support, system administration, networking, or cloud engineering.

 ---